 Medical Assistance may help with the cost of private health insurance premiums when certain criteria are met.
 The HIPP Programs only reimburse for employer sponsored group health plans; they do not reimburse premiums for individual policies.
-DSS can provide information regarding this program or you may call the DMAS Health Insurance Premium Payment Unit at 1-800-432-5924, or send an email to: HIPPcustomerservice@dmas.virginia.gov.
+DSS can provide information regarding this program or you may call the DMAS Health Insurance Premium Payment Unit at 1-800-432-5924, or send an email to: hIPPcustomerservice@dmas.virginia.gov.

-November 1, 2018, Virginia Medicaid introduced a new online portal, called HIPP Online, to be used to upload annual and quarterly HIPP documents.
-HIPP Online will offer features designed to save HIPP members time and increase their control over HIPP information.
+Virginia Medicaid currently uses an online portal called HIPP Online to upload annual and quarterly HIPP documents.
+HIPP Online offers features designed to save HIPP members time and increase their control over HIPP information.
 These features include:

-- Secure online portal for annual and quarterly updates - o Automatic reminders to submit documents - System confirmations that information has been uploaded successfully
+- Secure online portal for annual and quarterly updates - Automatic reminders to submit documents - System confirmations that information has been uploaded successfully

-Visit the HIPP website at www.dmas.virginia.gov/#/hipp to access this new portal and register for HIPP Online.
+Visit the HIPP website at www.dmas.virginia.gov/for-members/premium-assistance/health-insurance-premium-program/hipp-online-portal/ to access the portal and register for HIPP Online.